jaebungs/gallery-with-admin/README.md

 I just had to update state and make sure firebase is updated. => reduced code.
 2. It's my firs time using any kind of authentification system.
 Learning some security problems such as
 session , local storage (Cross-Site-Scripting attack), cookies (but not very secure).
+3. Align images while keeping ratio.
+Flex or grid?
+Oh... it is actually hard!
+There are many different ways to achieve this.
+Note: firefox has grid-template-rows: masonry; feature!